 Note: The engine mounts may not have been supplied by Perkins.
-Refer to the OEM information for further information on the engine mounts and the correct bolt torque.
+Refer to the Original Equipment Manufacturer (OEM information for further details on the engine mounts and the correct bolt torque.

 Inspect the engine mounts for deterioration and for correct bolt torque.
-Engine vibration can be caused by the following conditions:
+Excessive engine vibration can be caused by the following conditions:

-- Incorrect mounting of the engine
+- · Incorrect mounting of the engine

 - · Deterioration of the engine mounts

 - Loose engine mounts